 LSI Corporation reserves the right to make changes to the product(s) or information disclosed herein at any time without notice.
 LSI Corporation does not assume any responsibility or liability arising out of the application or use of any product or service described herein, except as expressly agreed to in writing by LSI Corporation; nor does the purchase, lease, or use of a product or service from LSI Corporation convey a license under any patent rights, copyrights, trademark rights, or any other of the intellectual property rights of LSI Corporation or of third parties.
-LSI products are not intended for use in life-support applications without written consent of the appropriate LSI officer is prohibited.
+LSI products are not intended for use in life-support appliances, devices, or systems.
+Use of any LSI product in such applications without written consent of the appropriate LSI officer is prohibited.

-Corporate Headquarters San Jose, CA 800-372-2447
+Corporate Headquarters San Jose, CA 800-372-2447 Website www.lsi.com

-Website www.lsi.com

-Document Number: 80-00163-01, Rev. I Copyright © 2013 LSI Corporation All Rights Reserved
+Document Number: 80-00163-01, Rev. J Copyright © 2013 LSI Corporation All Rights Reserved